 NIHL can be caused by all sorts of sounds.
 The louder the sound, the greater your chances of developing hearing loss, and the less exposure you’ll be able to handle before your hearing suffers.
 If you’re at the shooting range or using firearms without hearing protection, you’ll be damaging your hearing, since these sounds can be up to 150 dB!
 Other recreational activities like snowmobiling, boating, or setting off fireworks are all very dangerous to your hearing health.
 Some tools you use around the house, like the lawnmower or leaf blower, can be around 100-110 dB, so be sure you’re wearing hearing protection.

 Have you ever left a concert or a bar feeling a ringing or buzzing in your ears, or feeling like all the sounds around you are muffled?
 This is a clear sign that the sounds have been too loud, and you need to wear hearing protection, and step outside every now and then to give your ears a break.
 Concerts are notoriously loud, and can damage your hearing within an hour, or even in just a few minutes.

 Unfortunately, we’re all at risk from noise induced hearing loss.
-Anyone working in a noisy sector like construction, manufacturing, or farming, risks hearing loss, as do those who live in very loud neighborhoods.
+Anyone working in a noisy sector like construction, manufacturing, or farming, risks hearing loss.
+Even neighborhood noise can put you at risk for NIHL.
 Seniors often suffer from noise induced hearing loss from years of working in noise without proper hearing protection.
 Even young people face NIHL!
 Around 17% of children and teens have NIHL due to unsafe listening practices.
 How often have you noticed your teen sitting on the couch with earbuds in, blasting music?
 While they don’t realize they’re doing anything other than enjoying their favorite band, in reality they are damaging their hearing, creating a lifetime of hearing problems.
 Make sure they turn the volume down, and tell them about the dangers of NIHL.